 Forest School

-Children will develop a respect for the natural world in a safe environment where they can succeed and create.
-The children will be producing all kinds of mathematical, literacy and social skills without even realising it.
+Through regular forest school sessions, children will develop a respect for the natural world in a safe environment where they can succeed and create.
+The children will be practising all kinds of mathematical, literacy and social skills without even realising it.
 Through exploration and discovery, the children are able to enjoy and initiate their own learning.
+This is what forest school is all about.

 What will you need: